Home appliance: History

-While many appliances have existed for centuries, the self-contained electric or gas powered appliances are a uniquely American innovation that emerged in the twentieth century.
+While many appliances have existed for centuries, the self-contained electric or gas powered appliances are a uniquely American innovation that emerged in the early twentieth century.
 The development of these appliances is tied to the disappearance of full-time domestic servants and the desire to reduce the time-consuming activities in pursuit of more recreational time.
 In the early 1900s, electric and gas appliances included washing machines, water heaters, refrigerators, kettles and sewing machines.
 The invention of Earl Richardson's small electric clothes iron in 1903 gave a small initial boost to the home appliance industry.
 In the Post–World War II economic expansion, the domestic use of dishwashers, and clothes dryers were part of a shift for convenience.
 Increasing discretionary income was reflected by a rise in miscellaneous home appliances.

 In America during the 1980s, the industry shipped $1.5 billion worth of goods each year and employed over 14,000 workers, with revenues doubling between 1982 and 1990 to $3.3 billion.
 Throughout this period, companies merged and acquired one another to reduce research and production costs and eliminate competitors, resulting in antitrust legislation.

 The United States Department of Energy reviews compliance with the National Appliance Energy Conservation Act of 1987, which required manufacturers to reduce the energy consumption of the appliances by 25% every five years.

 In the 1990s, the appliance industry was very consolidated, with over 90% of the products being sold by just five companies.
 For example, in 1991, dishwasher manufacturing market share was split between General Electric with 40% market share, Whirlpool with 31%, Electrolux with 20%, Maytag with 7% and Thermador with just 2%.